tenlevels/spruce/README.md

   *GLOBAL*

-  - BRIGHTNESS - START + L1 (lower) START + R1 (higher)
+  - BRIGHTNESS: START + L1 (to lower brightness) START + R1 (to increase brightness)
-  - VOLUME - SELECT + L1 (lower) START + R1 (higher)
+  - VOLUME: SELECT + L1 (to lower volume) START + R1 (to increase volume)

   *WHILE IN GAME*

-  - Quit Game - Hold Select for 2 seconds and then:
+  - QUIT GAME:  Hold Select for 2 seconds and then;

+    Press B to quit game
+    **or**
-    Press B to quit game or Start to Save and Shutdown.
+     Start to Save and Shutdown.

-  - SAVE/LOAD STATE RETROARCH - Home button
+  - SAVE/LOAD STATE RETROARCH: Home button
-    EXIT GAME - Select + Start (PSP home button and exit through menu) Pico-8 press start from gamelist and home from splore FAST FORWARD - R2 (not for PSX)
+  - EXIT GAME: Select + Start (PSP home button and exit through menu) Pico-8 press start from gamelist and home from splore
+  - FAST FORWARD: R2 (not for PSX)

   *WHILE IN MENU*